Books on intuition are essential for you to learn more about your elusive but rich mental backend which is responsible for how you approach life.

 - Helps the reader trust his vibes and invigorate intuition

 - Promises to teach Divine experience and uplifting energy

 - Real-life stories of those who succeeded in harnessing their intuitiveness

 4. Second Sight

 By Dr. Judith Orloff – Published March 2, 2010

-Second sight is a classic book on intuition that teaches how to tap into the inner wisdom that has eluded many for centuries and harness all the goodness therein.
+Second Sight is a classic book on the intuition that teaches how to tap into the inner wisdom that has eluded many for centuries and harness all the goodness therein.

 In the book, the New York bestselling author Dr. Judith Orloff shares her interesting life story as she teaches how to identify your own intuition in the midst of the noise – trust and apply it in your everyday life and those around you.